 By issuing the subscriber certificates, HiPKI EV TLS CA and its RA have complied with the procedures specified in the HiPKI CP and/or this CPS, to ensure all the Subject information recorded in these EV TLS/SSL certificates are accurate.
-If the commonName field in the certificate Subject appears, it will be the FQDN validated by Section 3.2.5 (if it is a multi-domain EV TLS/SSL certificate, only one FQDN will be placed).
-In addition, subject attributes MUST NOT contain only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.
+If the commonName field in the certificate Subject appears, it must be one of the subjectAltNames (SANs) which contains the FQDNs validated by one of the methods stated in Section 3.2.5.
+In addition, subject attributes MUST NOT contain only metadata such as '.', '-', and '' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.